 5.1 The number of formal complaints and letters offering compliments are recorded.
-There were 14 complaints received over 2022/23, compared to 18 during 2021/22.
-Several of these complaints stemmed from concerns about lack of communication from case officers during the processing of planning applications and were resolved following intervention by line managers and subsequently improved dialogue with the applicant.
-There was also a willingness for applicants to become more tolerant once they understood the team's situation in respect of on-going vacancies and delays caused in waiting for consultation responses from key consultees.
-Other complaints related to a concern about lack of enforcement in respect of construction management at a large housing site and two other sites where enforcement action was not taken as quickly as the community had wanted or because it would not have been expedient to do so.
+There were 4 complaints received over 2023/24, compared to 14 during 2022/23.
+The theme of these complaints stemmed from concerns about lack of communication from case officers during the processing of planning applications and were resolved following intervention by line managers and subsequently improved dialogue with the applicant.
+There was also a willingness for applicants to become more tolerant once they understood the team's situation in respect of delays caused in waiting for consultation responses from key consultees.
+Another complaint related to a concern about lack of enforcement relating to construction management at a large housing site where enforcement action was not taken as quickly as the community had wanted or because it would not have been expedient to do so.